Wordpress dashboard is the section that shows up when you just get authenticated into your WordPress website as an admin.

 Shortcodes begin and end with square brackets like .

 Each shortcode will have a name as well like “contactform”.

 So the “contactform” shortcode would look like [contactform].

-There is an opening and a closing square bracket with the shortcode name inside.
+There are an opening and a closing square bracket with the shortcode name inside.

 You can include shortcodes in any page or post simply by pasting it in or typing it in.